MJCliffe/PASCal/README.md

 Principal Axis Strain Calculator (PASCal) is a web tool designed to help scientists analyse non-ambient lattice parameter data.
 It is written entirely in Python, using plotly to visualise the data, and as a web tool the code is designed to be used online, though it can be used offline with a local flask instance or by adapting the code for your own applications.
 The web tool is available at https://pascal-notts.azurewebsites.net, the code at https://github.com/MJCliffe/PASCal.

 A paper summarising the original motivation and theory behind PASCal is published at [J. Appl.
 Cryst.
 (2012).
 45, 1321-1329](https://doi.org/10.1107/S0021889812043026) ([arXiv](http://arxiv.org/pdf/1204.3007.pdf)).
 Please cite this if you use PASCal in a publication.
 This publication was produced for a previous version of PASCal and so description of the software itself is out of date.
-PASCal is designed might not be the most appropriate method for full analysis of your data, so please read the [technical limitations] section if you have particular needs.
+PASCal is designed might not be the most appropriate method for full analysis of your data, so please read the sections below on [errors](#errors), [fitting](#fitting) and [strains](#strain-calculation) if you have particular needs.

 # Quick start